Might there be a diminishing return, when it comes to incorporating high impact techniques into the learning environments we create?

 I am feeling a lot of stress.
 Too much, I think.

 High-impact active learning techniques cause stress as they enhance learning.
 And while that stress, when managed and challenged appropriately translates into deep learning, it also causes negative emotions that lead to venting at course evaluation time.
-And what’s the gain in that, then, when it takes tremendous effort to design and implement a high-impact course that leaves everyone feeling hallow and wrung out at the end, rather than richly full, brimming over with excitement from all that new knowledge?
+And what’s the gain in that, then, when it takes tremendous effort to design and implement a high-impact course that leaves everyone feeling hollow and wrung out at the end, rather than richly full, brimming over with excitement from all that new knowledge?

 Teaching to enhance student learning is seriously hard work, both the kind you expect and the kind we don’t often think about.
 It requires deep content knowledge and delivery know-how, reading & writing and all that.
 It also requires a heavy emotional labor load.
 Once students start experiencing the high impact techniques and they realize how different it is, many start to plead for “normal” lectures and study guides.
 It takes a tremendous amount of emotional-motivational carrying (emotional labor, writ large) to get their buy-in.
 I heard myself telling a student this semester that I “knew I was playing a dangerous game, in causing enough stress with the workload to make it motivationally effective, but not overwhelming.”
 Her sideways glare spoke volumes about my gamble.